gorse-io/docs/src/docs/gorse-dashboard.md

 ## Guide

+The dashboard provides various features for monitoring and managing the recommendation system.
+The main features are described below.

 ### System Overview

 In the "Overview" page of the dashboard, you can view the overall status of the system, including: